 - Place moisture-absorbing products like silica gel packs around your unit to assist in dehumidification and damage prevention.
 Available in various forms such as buckets, refill granules and hanging packs, they also freshen the air.

 The Wrap on "What is Climate-Controlled Storage?"

-Store Space is here for you!
-We answer questions like what self storage is, and offer answers for how to store clothes in storage units.
+We answer questions like what is self storage, and offer answers for how to store clothes in storage units.
 For your convenience, we sell furniture and mattress covers, bubble wrap, boxes, tape, dehumidifying agents, and more in our facility offices.
 Just call or come by and we’ll help you find what you need to make your storage experience a success!